SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/security_group.md

 ---
-title: /subuser/security_group
+title: Subuser security group
-description: /subuser/security_group
+description: Subuser security group
 ---

-# /subuser/security_group/
+# Subuser security group

+API path: `/subuser/security_group/`.

 Contains API calls related to security groups, that is, groups of sub-users with the specified set of rights and privileges.